 Sex, citadel and the cross.
 Intimate life in big religions

-Patrycja Sasnal’s interview with Monika Bobako is another event of the summer cycle accompanying the exhibitions "Lest The Two Seas Meet" and "After Year Zero".
+Patrycja Sasnal’s interview with Monika Bobako was another event of the summer cycle accompanying the exhibitions "Lest The Two Seas Meet" and "After Year Zero".

 In the 19th century Gustav Flaubert travelled across Egypt for sexual entertainment - such ‘wonderful creatures’ as in the world of Islam could not be found in Europe, which was full of religious bigotry.
 Today, a century and a half later, sexually liberated artists of the West are indignant at the Muslim conservatism.
 In the grand narrative only extremes characterise the intimate life of the people of the South – they are viewed either as unbridled or full of inhibitions – standard sexuality is hard to notice.